 4. Navigation Links:

-• Use Link or NavLink components from the routing library to create navigation links that navigate between routes.
+components from the routing library to create navigation links that navigate between routes. - Implement navigation menus or navigation bars for a consistent UI.

-Example using React Router’s Link:
+Example using React Router’s Link

 import { Link } from 'react-router-dom';